 Before a student accumulates the maximum number of absences allowed in the school district's attendance policy, the student or their parent, guardian or in loco parentis may petition the school administration for special arrangements to address the student's absences.
 If special arrangements are granted by the school administration, the arrangements will be formalized into a written agreement including conditions of the agreement and consequences of failing to fulfill the requirements of the agreement.
 The agreement shall be signed by the school administration, or their designee; the student's parent, guardian or person in loco parentis; and the student.

 Whenever a student exceeds the number of excessive unexcused absences provided for in the district's student attendance policy, or when a student has violated the conditions of the agreement granting special arrangements, the school district shall notify the prosecuting attorney and the student's parents, guardians, or person in loco parentis.
 The student's parents, guardians, or person in loco parentis shall be subject to a civil penalty through a family in need of services action in circuit court, as authorized under subdivision (a) (6) (A) of this section, but not to exceed five hundred dollars (\$500) plus court costs.
+Last Revised:7/28/20

-MAKE-UP WORK
+4.8-MAKE-UP WORK

-Students who miss school due to an absence shall be allowed to make up the work they missed during their absence under the following rules:
+Students who miss school due to an excused absence shall be allowed to make up the work they missed during their absence under the following rules:

-Teachers are responsible for providing the missed assignments no later than when the student returns.
-Make up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up.

-- Students shall have one class day to make up their work for each class day they are absent. - Make up work which is not turned in within the make -up schedule for that assignment shall receive a zero.
-Parents will be notified before the zero is given. - Students are responsible for turning in their make -up work. - Students who are absent on the day their make- up work is due must turn in their work the day they return to school whether or not the class for which the work is due meets the day of their return.
-All missed work will be made up. - As required/permitted by the student's Individual Education Program or 504 Plan.
+- 1. Students are responsible for asking the teachers of the classes they missed what assignments they need to make up. - 2.
+Teachers are responsible for providing the missed assignments when asked by a returning student. - 3.
+Students are required to ask for their assignments on their first day back at school or their first class day after their return. - 4.
+Make-up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - 5.
+Students shall have one class day to make up their work for each class day they are absent. - 6.
+Make-up work which is not turned in within the make-up schedule for that assignment shall receive a zero. - 7.
+Students are responsible for turning in their make-up work without the teacher having to ask for it. - 8.
+Students who are absent on the day their make-up work is due must turn in their work the day they return to school whether or not the class for which the work is due meets the day of their return. - 9.
+As required/permitted by the student's Individual Education Program or 504 Plan.